institutional/grin-transfer/README.md

 Discrete sessions of pipeline operations are called "runs" and are referenced via the `--run-name` argument.
 If you don't specify a run name, it will default to a timestamped value like `run_20250721_103242`.

 ### Storage
-Downloaded archives are ultimately synced to your **storage**, which may be a cloud-based block storage like S3, GCS, or R2, or a local filesystem.
+Downloaded archives are ultimately synced to your **storage**, which may be a cloud-based block storage like AWS S3, Google Cloud Storage (GCS), Cloudflare R2, or a local filesystem.
 Configuring storage is required.

 For block storage, the default configuration is to use three buckets: